Xxy00118/xxy00118.github.io/_pages/about.md

 Hi!
 I'm a graduate student at Beijing Normal University (BNU) working with [Fei Xie](http://gcess.bnu.edu.cn/yjspy/dsjj/112817.html).

-I'm intereing in the operating mechanism of the stratosphere and troposphere.
+I'm interesting in the operating mechanism of the stratosphere and troposphere.